-- availability and commitment of a candidate to attend meetings and to perform his or her responsibilities on the Board; - relevant business and related industry experience; - educational background; - financial expertise; - · experience with corporate governance matters; - an assessment of the candidate's ability, judgment and expertise; - overall diversity of the composition of the Board; - · the percentage of the Board represented by Independent Directors and whether a candidate would qualify as an Independent Director; and - such other factors as the Nominating Committee deems appropriate.
+- availability and commitment of a candidate to attend meetings and to perform his or her responsibilities on the Board; - · relevant business and related industry experience; - · educational background; - financial expertise; - experience with corporate governance matters; - an assessment of the candidate's ability, judgment and expertise; - overall diversity of the composition of the Board; - · the percentage of the Board represented by Independent Directors and whether a candidate would qualify as an Independent Director; and - such other factors as the Nominating Committee deems appropriate.

 The Nominating Committee identifies nominees by first evaluating the current members of the Board willing to continue in service.
 Current members of the Board with skills and experience that are relevant to the Company's business and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of the Board with that of obtaining new perspectives.
 If any member of the Board does not wish to continue in service, if the Nominating Committee or the Board decide not to nominate a member for re-election or if the Nominating Committee recommends to expand the size of the Board, the Nominating Committee identifies the desired skills and experience of a new nominee in light of the criteria set forth above.
 Current Independent Directors and members of the Board provide suggestions as to individuals meeting the criteria considered by the Nominating Committee.
 Consultants may also be engaged to assist in identifying qualified individuals.
+The Nominating Committee does not have a formal policy with respect to diversity; however, the Board and the Nominating Committee believe that it is essential that the Board members represent diverse viewpoints and a diverse mix of the specific factors listed above.